vogtb/spreadsheet/README.md

 e.g. "SUM expects number values...", or "This function expects number values..."

-### Error formatting
-Pass name of calling formula into all functions that throw user-facing errors, or have some sort of error mapper.

 ### Cells should have `formatAs` fields.
 Instead of having non-primitives, (i.e. Date, DateTime, Time, Dollar), cells should have formats based on the highest-order type that was used during the compilation and execution of a cell's dependency.
 For example, `DATE` might